Overview

 We are inviting applications from students who are enthusiastic and strongly motivated to develop cutting-edge AI methods and applications for healthcare in a diverse, multidisciplinary setting.

+Applications are encouraged from students of ALL backgrounds; all applications will be considered equally, purely based on academic merit and aptitude.
 Our Centre values diversity and equality, and all staff and students are committed and happy to provide a friendly and inclusive environment in which everyone feels welcome and can thrive.
-Applications are encouraged from students of ALL backgrounds; all applications will be considered equally, purely based on academic merit and aptitude, irrespective of ethnicity, disability, religion, gender, age, race, nationality, or origin.
-Our PhD students are registered in the Department of Computing, which is an Athena SWAN Silver Award winner, a Stonewall Diversity Champion, a Two Ticks Employer, and working in partnership with GIRES to promote respect for trans people.
+Our PhD researchers are registered in the Department of Computing which is an Athena SWAN Silver Award winner, a Stonewall Diversity Champion, a Two Ticks Employer, and working in partnership with GIRES to promote respect for trans people.

 Entry Requirements and Eligibility